 And finally, if I wanted to learn more on the subject, what would you recommend?

 Other than the Adviso blog? (laughs.)
 The first thing would be the project management bible, the Project Management Body of Knowledge from the PMI.
 I would also recommend the Scrum Guide, which is a good base for SCRUM-Agile concepts.
 At this point I’d say that everyone is doing daily scrums, so it’s useful to know where it comes from and what it’s for!

 Otherwise, most of the reading I’m doing now is about animation techniques, a bit like the template my colleague Marie shared.

 Here are a few texts to consider:

-There are also lots of events held in the community, notably the Project Management Institute Symposium coming up on April 4-5, that’s shaping up to be one of the biggest annual project management events in Montreal.
+There are also lots of events held in the community, notably the Project Management Institute Symposium, that’s shaping up to be one of the biggest annual project management events in Montreal.
 Maybe I’ll see you there?

-LP: Thank you, Kristel, for sharing all this knowledge about project management!
+Thank you Kristel for sharing all this knowledge about project management!